 Students: to be successful you should be taking this subject because you want to take it, not because someone told you that you need to take it and you must be actively seeking knowledge and skills.
 This subject is a good participation "sport", but it's not a really good spectator event.
-You need to be proactive, be able to try something new, look at things from a new (spatial) perspective, ask questions, read read read.
-Study every day-if you study less than three days a week you are wasting your time completely.
+You need to be proactive, be able to try something new, look at things from a new (spatial) perspective, ask questions.
 You need to know when to take a break, get some fresh air, rest your eyes (a Buddhist philosophy is quite useful...).
 Attend all sessions.
-When your absence is unavoidable, make sure you catch up on what was missed.
+When your absence is unavoidable, make sure you catch up on what was missed (the session recordings help).
 Plan your week as best as possible and make the commitment to spend the amount of time needed for you to be successful.
 Get a study partner or three, if this works for you.
 Remember, even if you are able to survive by cramming for exams, the subject matter will only go into short term memory.
 Eventually, you will reach a level where you can no longer survive by cramming, and your study habits will kill you.